School psychology challenges and benefits: Social Justice

 The three major elements that comprise social justice include equity, fairness, and respect.
 The concept of social justice includes all individuals having equal access to opportunities and resources.
 A major component behind social justice is the idea of being culturally aware and sensitive.
 American Psychological Association (APA) and the National Association of School Psychologists (NASP) both have ethical principles and codes of conduct that present aspirational elements of social justice that school psychologists may abide by.
 Although ethical principles exist, there is federal legislation that acts accordingly to social justice.
 For example, the Elementary and Secondary Education Act of 1965 (ESEA) and the Individuals with Disabilities Education Improvement Act of 2004 (IDEA) address issues such as poverty and disability to promote the concept of social justice in schools.

 Schools are becoming increasingly diverse with growing awareness of these differences.
 Cultural diversity factors that can be addressed through social justice practice include race/ethnicity, gender, socioeconomic status (SES), religion, and sexual orientation.
 With the various elements that can impact a student's education and become a source of discrimination, there is a greater call for the practice of social justice in schools.
 School psychologists that consider the framework of social justice know that injustices that low SES students face can sometimes be different when compared to high SES students.

 Advocacy

 A major role of school psychologists involves advocating and speaking up for individuals as needed.
 Advocacy can be done at district, regional, state, or national level.
 School psychologists advocate for students, parents, and caregivers.

 Consultation and collaboration are key components of school psychology and advocacy.
 There may be times when school personnel may not agree with the school psychologist.
 Differing opinions can be problematic because a school psychologist advocates for what is in the best interest of the student.
 School psychologists and staff members can help facilitate awareness through courageous conversations.

+Current issues and Challenges

+In recent years, there has been a growing concern about the mental health of children and adolescents in schools.
+More students are experiencing anxiety, depression, and other emotional challenges that affect their learning and daily functioning.
+At the same time, many schools lack the resources and staff to provide timely support.
+School psychologists are often called upon to respond to these needs, but shortages in the profession make it difficult to reach every student in need.

+According to national data, mental health concerns continue to increase, and most young people face long waits before they can access treatment.
+These challenges emphasize the growing need for more trained school psychologists and stronger mental health support systems in schools across the country.